 WHERE:Environmental Enterprises, 10163 Cincinnati-Dayton Rd., Cincinnati, OH 45241 (West Chester) DIRECTIONS

 Do NOT bring latex paint.
 We advise residents to air dry latex paint by removing the lid, adding sawdust, kitty litter or sand to remaining paint (cans should be less than half full) and allowing the paint cans to air dry in a well ventilated space away from children and pets.
 Once paint has hardened, place cans next to your household trash with the lids off.
 Rumpke has a limit of four paint cans per household per trash pick up.

 Matthew 25 Ministries accepts newer, unwanted latex paint cans that are almost full for reuse/reblending.
 If you are interested in donating to this ministry, please visit Matthew 25 Ministries online.

-Butler County residents can recycle their electronics, including computers and televisions, at the following locations.
+Butler County residents can recycle their electronics at the following locations.
 These outlets are available year-round at no charge.

 Habitat for Humanity ReStore

 896 Fairview Avenue, Hamilton, OH 45015

 Hours: Mon - Fri: 9 a.m.-6 p.m./ Sat: 9 a.m.- 5 p.m.

 Accepted Items: All computers (working/non-working), computer monitors and computer peripherals.
 Please Do NOT bring televisions.

 3526 Towne Blvd., Middletown, OH 45005 (next to Towne Mall)